 - VirtualBox Open Source Edition.
-Provides enterprise-class virtualization capability for all major platforms and is available free from Sun Microsystems at Get Sun Virtual Box. - VMware Server.
+Provides enterprise-class virtualization capability for all major platforms and is available free at Get Sun VirtualBox. - VMware Server.
 Virtualization platform available as free introductory software at Download VMware Server. - Xen.
 A para-virtualized environment with virtualization capabilities similar to VMware Server and Virtual Box.
 However, Xen allows the use of modified kernels to provide near-native performance and the ability to emulate shared storage.
 For more information, go to xen.org.